top of page

 Credible.
 Clear.
 Composed.

-In addition, for more than a decade she has worked in a marketing capacity with Consumer Attorney Marketing Group, helping law firms across the nation market their services to clients, gaining insight into the inner workings of legal practices and a clear understanding of the strategic goals and pressures attorneys face when building and litigating cases.
+In addition, for more than a decade she has worked in a marketing capacity with Consumer Attorney Marketing Group, gaining insight into the inner workings of legal practices and an understanding of the goals and pressures attorneys face when building and litigating cases.

 SERVICES